 Think screen time in your house is out of control?

-I have a previous post about Cell Phone Addiction Symptoms.
-It's well worth checking out if you haven't already.
-After all, if we have an issue with technology addiction, we can't very well curb our children's addiction to their screens.
+I have a previous post about Cell Phone Addiction Symptoms (click to read it on my site).
+It’s well worth checking out if you haven’t already.
+After all, if we have an issue with technology addiction, we can’t very well curb our children’s addiction to their screens.